enqueuezero/site/projects/numpy/broadcasting.md

         [1., 1.]]])
 ```

-Generally speaking, broadcasting is an handy shortcut to map a scalar to a 1D array.
-In the above example, it allows to express a tedious `x + np.ones((2,2,2))` to a simple `x + 1`.
+Generally speaking, broadcasting is a handy shortcut to treat a scalar value as a 1D array.
+In the above example, it acts like doing `x + np.array([1,1])`.

+The great benefit is to get rid of needless copies; NumPy simply loops the scalar value onto the other array, which is efficient most of the times.

-When applying to higher dimensions, starting from the trailing shape element, if either one of the dimensions has only one value, NumPy expands it to n elements like the other array has.
+When applying to higher dimensions, starting from the trailing dimension, if either one of the dimensions has only one element, NumPy seems stretching it to n elements like the other array has (It doesn't really happen).
 For example,

 ``` python
 x.shape:      2  | >>> x = np.array([1, 2])